Pre-existing Factors That Mitigate Risk

 Personal Protective equipment

-- All staff will be issued with face masks and face shields.
+- All staff will be issued with medical-grade face masks.

 - All staff will wear face masks when social distancing from students is not possible.